Technical Validation

 Partner Central Submission & Review Management

-We manage the full Partner Central submission — entering all required information, attaching evidence, and coordinating with your AWS PDM to flag the review for prioritization.
-If AWS comes back with clarifying questions or remediation requests, we manage the response and keep the review moving forward without bottlenecking your team.
+We manage the full submission in Partner Central and coordinate with your PDM to flag the review for prioritization.
+If AWS returns clarifying questions, we handle the response and keep the review moving without bottlenecking your team.

 • PDM coordination